In this guide we break down everything landlords and property investors need to know about self-assessment tax returns.

 PUBLISHED ON

-Submitting tax returns every quarter may seem daunting, but utilising software like Landlord Studio, which is recognized by HMRC, makes the process much simpler.
+Submitting tax returns every quarter may seem daunting, but utilising software like Landlord Studio, which is recognised by HMRC, makes the process much simpler.

 If you would like to know more about Making Tax Digital and its implications for landlords, you can visit our page dedicated to the topic.

-Generally speaking, if you’re self-employed or have additional income earned outside of your current employment (eg. rental income) then the chances are you will need to complete a self-assessment.
+Generally speaking, if you’re self-employed or have additional income earned outside of your current employment (eg. rental income) then the chances are you will need to complete a self-assessment rental income tax return.

-You will need to file a self-assessment tax return if any of the following apply:
+You will need to file a self-assessment if any of the following apply:

 For those unsure, the HMRC has a tool you can use for determining if you need to submit a self-assessment tax return.
 You can find that tool here.